Truth and Reconciliation Across the Region

 The Region's Truth and Reconciliation efforts are seen, felt, and experienced throughout the community.
 Reconciliation is an ongoing and intentional process.
 In partnership with Indigenous communities, the Region is supporting initiatives that:

-• Fulfill the Truth and Reconciliation's Calls to Action
+• Fulfill the Truth and Reconciliation Commission's Calls to Action

 • Celebrate Indigenous language, heritage, and culture